How To Find and Hire a Rock Star Executive Assistant

 Are You Looking for the Perfect Executive Assistant + More?

-Working with EAs and EMs worldwide, we’ve become intimately familiar with the pitfalls and questions that haunt CEOs and founders looking to hire one.
+By working with EAs and EMs worldwide, we’ve not only learned the qualities to look for but also the pitfalls and questions that haunt CEOs and founders looking to hire one.

-If you’ve decided to take on this search for yourself, we’ll help you avoid the sometimes surprising mistakes execs make when searching in the dark for their first EA/EM.
+If you’ve decided to take on this search for yourself, we’ll help you avoid the sometimes surprising mistakes execs make when searching in the dark for their first Executive Assistant.

 4 Myths That Can Derail You